tkurz/squebi/README.md

 ### updateService : String (required)
 The URI of the SPARQL update webservice (used via POST).

+### configurable : Boolean
+If squebi allows dynamic changes of SPARQL endpoints.

+**default: false**

+### automaticQuery : Boolean
+If squebi automatically sends the current query after the page is loaded.

+**default: true**

 ### queryParams : Object
 Additional query parameters as property:'value' pairs.

 ### updateAllowed : Boolean
-If UI allows SPARQL update queries
+If UI allows SPARQL update queries.

 **default: true**